 The effects of hypervelocity impacts are a function of projectile and target material, impact velocity, incident angle and the mass and shape of the projectile.

-Beyond 4 km/second (depending on the materials), an impact will lead to a complete break-up and melting of the projectile.
-Typical impact velocities are around 14km/s for space debris, and significantly higher for meteroids.
+Beyond 4 km/s (depending on the materials), an impact will lead to a complete breakup and melting of the projectile.
+Typical impact velocities are around 14 km/s for space debris, and significantly higher for meteroids.

 At low velocities, plastic deformation normally prevails.
 With increasing velocities the impactor will leave a crater on the target.
-Beyond 4 km/second (depending on the materials), an impact will lead to a complete break-up and melting of the projectile, and an ejection of crater material to a depth of typically two to five times the diameter of the projectile.
+Beyond 4 km/s (depending on the materials), an impact will lead to a complete breakup and melting of the projectile, and an ejection of crater material to a depth of typically 2–5 times the diameter of the projectile.

-With decreasing target thickness, the effects range from cratering, via internal cracks, to spall detachment, and finally to clear hole perforations.
+With decreasing target thickness, the effects will range from cratering, via internal cracks, to spall detachment to, finally, clear-hole perforations.

 ESA’s space projects use damage assessment tools in combination with debris and meteoroid environment models to predict potential damage from hypervelocity impacts, and to define effective protection measures through shielding and design.

-ESA experts have been actively involved in the development and testing of protective shields for the Columbus manned modules of the ISS.
+Among many others, ESA experts have been involved in the development and testing of protective shields for the Columbus module of the Space Station.